 - Use scientific evidence to describe the interplay of genes and the sociocultural context shapes the development of thoughts, emotions, and behaviors within individuals.

 - Apply social and human behavioral theory to understand alternative interpersonal or cultural perspectives.

 Natural Science and Mathematics

-GRCC defines Natural Science and Mathematics as learning, literature and experimentation concerned with laws of the natural and physical world.
+GRCC defines Natural Science as learning, literature and experimentation concerned with laws of the natural and physical world.
 Branches of science and mathematics that deal with how people measure, interpret, explain, define, hypothesize, analyze, research, apply, observe, and study the objects, phenomena, or laws of the natural and physical world.

-In order for a GRCC course to be designated as Natural Sciences and Mathematics, it must be specifically aligned with at least four of the outcomes listed below.
+In order for a GRCC course to be designated as Natural Sciences, it must be specifically aligned with at least four of the outcomes listed below.